Can I change between different courses ?

 Where can I do my own private studies?

 Many students prefer to study away from their living accommodation and the University libraries all provide quiet study spaces for individual use.
 There are plenty of small break-out rooms that can be booked by students conducting their group projects.

 The Information Commons offers 24 hour access to student materials - click here for more information.

 How can I get help with my studies?

-Most students need some help in developing their understanding.
-Each lecture course has timetabled problem classes associated with it.
+To help develop your understanding each lecture course has timetabled Problem Classes associated with it.
 Problem sheets designed to develop and test your understanding are provided and difficulties with these often form the basis of questions at the problem classes.
 The course lecturer and one or more support staff attend the classes and these are an opportunity to get individual help.
 Most of these classes are held in our student workrooms which are set out to encourage small groups of students to work together, and a lot can be learned from students collaborating in this way.
 Individual help via tutors or direct access to the lecturer is available if needed.

 What support is available for project work?